 The best way to connect with Meridian’s Admissions Team is via email, phone, or video conference (Zoom or Skype).

-You may submit your admissions application online, by email or postal mail.
-You may submit your materials (letters of recommendation, personal statement, writing sample, resume) by uploading them to your online application at that time you first apply, or sending them to [email protected].
+You may submit your admissions application online or by email (see the exception for this, noted above).
+You may submit your materials (letters of recommendation, personal statement, writing sample, resume) by uploading them to your online application at the time you first apply, or by emailing them to email@example.com.

 Official transcripts and application materials may also be sent to:

 If you feel that the personal statement does not sufficiently demonstrate your writing skills, you may wish to enclose an additional writing sample of not more than seven pages.

 In addition to submitting application materials, it is necessary that applicants attend an information session prior to moving forward in the application process.

 During the application journey and after careful review of your submitted documentation a decision will be made by the Admissions Committee whether an interview will be offered.
 The interview stage is not guaranteed however, is a required element in the application process.
 If chosen, the interview will be conducted by members of the Admissions Committee using the Microsoft Teams interface and can last up to 60 minutes.